MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/collapsible-items.md

 # Collapsible items

-How to create sections which can expand and collapse again. i.e. an accordion.
+In Markdown, how to create _sections_ which can expand and collapse again like an accordion.

-Use the `details` and `summary` HTML tags in markdown on GitHub, without any additional CSS.
+## Format

-Format:
+Here we use the `details` and `summary` HTML5 tags as HTML in Markdown, which works GitHub.
+No JavaScript or CSS needed.

 ```html
 <details>